marcotheo/genesis-link/README.md

 4. setup frontend project (refer to readme file under `packages/frontend/README.md` section `## LOCAL DEVELOPMENT SETUP`)

 ## Production Deployment Guide

+- make sure you create google client for the google sign in feature (clientId and secret needed in .env before running `pnpm prod`)

 1. make sure you own a domain already (recommended in aws route53)
 2. create a hosted zone if not yet already for the domain